surfsky/HttpApi/README.md

 ```

 ## 7. Project motivation
-- Basic motivation: (1) Simply api coding amount for http server; (2) Auth create client javascript
+- Basic motivation: (1) Simplify api coding for http server; (2) Auto create client calling javascript
-- And more complex function, such as auth, security, caching, format, exception, uniform api result, etc.
+- And more complex functions, such as auth, security, caching, format, exception, uniform api result, etc.
 - WebAPI has many limits: http://blog.csdn.net/leeyue_1982/article/details/51305950
-- WebAPI don't support my target, so I create this project, and maintain so many years.
+- So I create this project, and maintain it for so many years.